marcorussi/dystopia/README.md

 # dystopia
-Leader and unit sides for managing connected devices over dweet.io JSON API.
+*Leader* and *unit* sides for managing connected devices over dweet.io JSON API.
+Command line interface (CLI) is used for all functionalities.
+The unit has a auto-check feature for retrieving commands periodically.
 Work in progress...

 A known and fixed *thing* field value (UID) is used by many units to publish their data over *dweet.io*.
 A request on this value will result in a list of all available units.
 Indeed, this value is used by a leader as a collector for obtaining info of all the units.

 A unit publish its info on *dweet.io* on a fixed UID (such as "unit7") with a specific JSON structure.
 Among this info fields there are two special values (*cmd_uid* and *data_uid*) that can be used for sending commands and obtaining data info with other two dedicated JSON structures.
 These two values are used as *thing* field in the request URL.
+Be aware that these fields values and others are fixed in the code at the moment, in case of multiple units, they will have the same values!
+Modify them for each unit if necessary.

 The leader side can discover for any available online units by a request on the known UID (of course both leader and units must share this value).
 The the leader side uses the specific cmd_uid and the data_uid of each unit to respectively send commands and read data.
 Available commands and data are listed in the info structure of each unit.